christrees/blog/README.md

-## Trink Train
+## Trink Train and Hike
-Trink is on a new train trip.
-So I get to track progress and get a virtual train trip.
+Trink is on a new train and hike trip.
+So I get to track progress and get a virtual trip.
 #### 2022.08.07 7:30pm CST - Out of Coverage
 ![TrinkTripAspenCoverage.png](TrinkTripAspenCoverage.png)
 ![TrinkTripAspenCoverage2.png](TrinkTripAspenCoverage2.png)